wn9237/rest_spec/markdowns/api/item_post_thumbnails.md

-# Create
+# Create thumbnailSet

-Create a new Create thumbnailSet.
+Use this API to create a new thumbnailSet.
 #### HTTP request
 ```http
 to be completed....